branflake2267/debugging-angular-appengine/README.md

 4. Create a service account for App Engine Admin for deployments.
     - And be sure you add the `Cloud Build API` permissions to the services account.
     - And turn on the [Cloud API Dash](https://console.developers.google.com/apis/api/cloudbuild.googleapis.com/overview) for the project.
+5. Create an App Engine project in the console https://console.cloud.google.com/appengine.
+    - After you create an app engine project, follow the App Engine getting strted instructions on how to install Cloud CLI.

 ### app.yaml
 [app.yaml](./server/app.yaml) configures the App Engine web hosting service options. [app.yaml reference](https://cloud.google.com/appengine/docs/standard/nodejs/config/appref)